March 31, 2021

-While the common yeast or fungal growth on a dog's skin is quite normal and causes no problems, it can proliferate and cause disease when there is a change is the dog's underlying health.
+While the common yeast or fungal growth on a dog's skin is quite normal and causes no problems, it can proliferate and cause disease when there is a change in the dog's underlying health.

-The most common underlying factors leading to bacterial ear infections are allergies, which can cause the skin lining the ear to become inflamed.
+The most common underlying factor leading to bacterial ear infections are allergies, which can cause the skin lining the ear to become inflamed.
 The ear is more susceptible to the signs of inflammation than many other parts of the body as it has not evolved well ventilation-wise.

-The external canal is a long L-shaped tube leading to the ear drum, a membrane which separates the outer ear from the delicate hearing and balance organs beneath.
+The external canal is a long L-shaped tube leading to the eardrum, a membrane which separates the outer ear from the delicate hearing and balance organs beneath.

 With otitis, there is a change in the ear's micro-climate, boosting the local temperature and humidity in the ear canal and providing a perfect environment for yeast to multiply.

-Other factors affecting the ear's local environment, such as excess ear wax, a foreign body like a grass seed, ear mites, frequent swimming or concurrent bacterial infections can also lead to yeast ear infections
+Other factors affecting the ear's local environment, such as excess ear wax, a foreign body like a grass seed, ear mites, frequent swimming, or concurrent bacterial infections can also lead to yeast ear infections.

-Dogs with narrow ear canals (like Shar Peis), hairy ear canals (like poodles) or floppy ears (like spaniels), have an increased likelihood of ear disease due to reduced ventilation of their ear canals.
+Dogs with narrow ear canals (like Shar Peis), hairy ear canals (like Poodles) or floppy ears (like Spaniels), have an increased likelihood of ear disease due to reduced ventilation of their ear canals.
 It is common for dogs to have both bacterial and yeast infections at the same time.

 Your veterinarian will most likely look down the ear with an otoscope to check whether the eardrum is intact, then put an ear swab under the microscope to try to identify the type of bugs present.
 The veterinarian may send a sterile sample to a laboratory to culture any bacteria and then check which antibiotics are effective in killing them.

-Pet Shed's most popular solutions for treating your pet's ear
+Pet Shed's most popular solutions for treating your pet's ear infections:

 If the dog has a ruptured eardrum, many of the topical preparations cannot be used as they are potentially harmful to the hearing and balance organs and could cause deafness.